kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 ## Proposal

 * Extend [`ContainerResourcePolicy`](https://github.com/kubernetes/autoscaler/blob/vertical-pod-autoscaler-1.4.2/vertical-pod-autoscaler/pkg/apis/autoscaling.k8s.io/v1/types.go#L197) to allow updating the request-to-limit ratio for individual containers in a Pod targeted by a VPA object.
-Furthermore, to enable updating the ratio globally, a single wildcard entry with `containerName = '*'` can be used.
+Furthermore, to enable updating the ratio for all containers, a single wildcard entry with `containerName = '*'` can be used.
 This applies to all containers in the targeted Pod that do not have individual policies.

 Some examples of the VPA CRD using the new `RequestToLimitRatio` field are provided in a later [section](#examples).